Fun Ways to Dye Eggs

 This method really produces the most vibrant eggs and I hope to expand more this year with more colors.
 Also, if you like deviled eggs don’t throw the dye away and click here for another festive idea.
 Check out a later post of a rainbow of 40 colors here.

-These are, well…interesting and when I made them, I was less than impressed, especially with the amount of work that went into them, however, the more I have looked at the finished picture I realize how beautiful and unique they really are.
+These are, well…interesting and when I made them, I was less than impressed, especially with the amount of work that went into them.
+These were SO much work… they took FOREVER to turn colors, however, the more I have looked at the finished picture I realize how beautiful and unique they really are.
 This method of dying eggs is great for those that live organically and want something extra to try with their little ones.

 To make the dye, take 4 cups of chopped or mashed fruits and veggies, or 4 tablespoons of spice.
 I used turmeric/yellow, blueberries/blue, spinach/green, strawberries/pink, grape juice concentrate/purple and cherry juice concentrate/red.
 I boiled them in 3 cups of water and 2 Tablespoons of white vinegar.
 Let that simmer for 30-45 minutes.

 Then, strain out the bits of fruits or vegetables, and the remaining liquid is your dye.
-Place an egg in the dye, 2 if they will fit, and leave overnight, so put the container of dye in the fridge for safety.
+Place an egg in the dye, 2 if they will fit, and leave overnight.
+I put the container of dye in the fridge for safety.

 Dyeing eggs should be fun so no matter what method you use, and these are only 3 of them, put on some music, tell stories and spend time together.
 Adding circle or star stickers to the eggs prior to dying will add extra fun, as will using a white crayon to write on the eggs prior to dyeing, like in the picture here.